crux-bphc/winter-of-code/src/docs/projects.md

 7. **[ABC Text Editor](https://github.com/v-superuser/text-editor)** is a vim-like text-editor written completely in C. It currently works as a text viewer only but we wish to increase it's functionality over winters by adding features like editing, syntax highlighting etc. It's a good project if you just learnt C and want to try out a new project.
 8. **[CMS Android Application](https://github.com/crux-bphc/CMS-Android)** is the application that the whole campus uses to access CMS from their Android devices.
 The app is in need of some work and the road map is given [here](https://github.com/crux-bphc/CMS-Android/issues/25).
 However, if you feel there are other parts of the app that need focus as well, you are free to work on them.

 If you are looking for more projects, check out the [last year's Google Summer of Code organisations](https://summerofcode.withgoogle.com/archive/2017/organizations/) and explore around.
+It is perfectly fine to have a plan with the aim of getting started with the community and making 3 relevant fixes in the next 2 months to begin with.